yykids/RDS-FOR-SQLSERVER/en/backup-restore.md

 ## Backups

 It is available to prepare for restoring database of a database instance.
-RDS for SQL Servers helps to back up the entire database instance, not an individual database.
+RDS for SQL Servers execute backups in the consecutive order.
 Backups can be manually created at a time of choice or automatically created by setting backup retention period.
 Restoration is available to a particular time by using manually created backups, or to a point of time during backup retention period.